asyncapi/roadmap/README.md

-# roadmap
+# Roadmap and Strategy

-Roadmap and Strategy
+This repo only contains issues.